greg-js/arch-wiki-md-repo/wiki/_content/Acer Aspire V5-573G.md

 ## Disabling UEFI Secure Boot

 To disable Secure Boot, set the [supervisor password](https://acer.custhelp.com/app/answers/detail/a_id/29349/) in the BIOS settings.
-Then you should be able to boot Arch.
+Then you should be able to disable Secure Boot and boot Arch.

 ## mSATA Slot

 Laptop has an empty mSATA [SSD](/index.php/SSD "SSD") slot, which can be used for almost anything you want to.
-For example, you can [set](/index.php/Partitioning "Partitioning") it as your `/` partition, which will improve boot speed and overall perfomance, when `/home` and, probably, `/var` is located on your HDD.
-Although it can't be used as boot device, so you will have to create `/boot` partition on the HDD and install [bootloader](/index.php/Bootloader "Bootloader") there.
+For example, you can use it as your `/` [partition](/index.php/Partitioning "Partitioning"), which will improve boot and application startup times, with `/home` and possibly `/var` located on your HDD.
+However, it can't be used as the primary boot device, so you will have to create a `/boot` partition on the HDD and install your [bootloader](/index.php/Bootloader "Bootloader") there.

 ## Hardware